Inspiring cycling groups: Cycle Sisters

-The support from ride leaders, their enthusiasm for cycling, and the diverse people you meet makes Cycle Sisters special.
+The support from ride leaders, their enthusiasm for cycling and the diverse people you meet makes Cycle Sisters special

 The model of providing supportive led rides, alongside being able to refer people to instructors from within the community, has had brilliant outcomes, with people starting as beginners, progressing to buying bikes, cycling independently and getting their families cycling.
-93% of Cycle Sisters said that participating in the rides has greatly improved their cycling confidence.
+An impressive 93% of Cycle Sisters said that participating in the rides has greatly improved their cycling confidence.

 The ride leaders have been trained and Cycle Sisters tries to provide opportunities for development where possible, whether this is bike maintenance training or skills development sessions.

-They have an incredibly dedicated volunteer admin team which ensures the rides run smoothly through everything that happens behind the scenes - the booking process, maintaining an active WhatsApp group, liaising with new riders and developing and maintaining procedures that they need in place as the group has grown.
+The group has an incredibly dedicated volunteer admin team which ensures the rides run smoothly through everything that happens behind the scenes – the booking process, maintaining an active WhatsApp group, liaising with new riders and developing and maintaining procedures that they need in place as the group has grown.

 Rides and events

 Cycle Sisters rides take place every Wednesday morning from a start point in Walthamstow or Leyton (Low Hall depot, Leyton Jubilee Park or Lloyd Park).
 The group sets off at 9.30am and is back by 12 noon; the rides always include a café stop.

 They offer Saturday intermediate rides in partnership with FECycle once a month for those who aren’t able to participate during the week.